 The Bauhaus plays a key role not only in the history of design and art, but also in 20th century photography.
-From 7 December 2018 to 10 March 2019, the exhibition "Bauhaus und die Fotografie - Zum Neuen Sehen in der Gegenwartskunst" brings photographs of New Vision into dialogue with contemporary artists.
+From 7 December 2018 to 10 March 2019, the exhibition "Bauhaus and Photography - On New Visions in Contemporary Art" brings together photographs by proponents of this 'new vision' into dialogue with works by contemporary artists.
 The exhibition is part of the "100 Years of bauhaus" anniversary programme.

 How do the innovations introduced by the Bauhaus still contribute to the further development of photographic visual languages today?
 What role does the photo avant-garde around 1930 play for contemporary artists?
 The exhibition "Bauhaus und die Fotografie - Zum Neuen Sehen in der Gegenwartskunst" combines works of New Vision as they are known from Bauhaus artists such as László Moholy-Nagy, Erich Consemüller, Walter Peterhans, Marianne Brandt, and Lucia Moholy, with contemporary artists such as Thomas Ruff, Dominique Teufen, Daniel T Braun, Wolfgang Tillmans, Doug Fogelson, Max de Esteban, Viviane Sassen, Stefanie Seufert, Kris Scholz, Taiyo Onorato & Nico Krebs, Antje Hanebeck and Douglas Gordon.
 Contemporary photographs, sculptures and video installations enter into a dialogue with objective photography in the Bauhaus decade.